Darialyphia/clashing_destiny_v2/docs/DESIGN_DOCUMENT_V2.md

 ### Resource Action

-Once per turn, players can do one of the following action
+Twice per turn, players can do one of the following action

-- Draw an additional Card
+- Draw a card
 - Gain a rune of their choosing

+These actions can be done at any point, even during a card chain, and do not pass priority.

+Note that, unlike most TCGs, players do not automatically draw a card at the start of the turn.
+Using resources actions is the primary way to draw cards.

 ### Factions